Literature Building, Room 110

 Students must pass an examination in reading, interpretation, and translation in each of the two (or three in the case of comparative literature) courses taken to satisfy the second language requirement.
 The language requirements must be satisfied prior to the qualifying examination.

 Students should choose a PhD adviser no later than the second quarter of the second year.
 The adviser, in consultation with the student, will form a doctoral committee.
 The student and the doctoral committee will jointly determine the nature of the long research paper (approximately thirty pages) and the two areas of specialization on which the student will be examined in writing.
 After satisfactory completion of the paper and the written qualifying examinations, the student will take a two-hour oral qualifying examination.
 On passing the oral examination, the student is declared eligible for advancement to candidacy for the PhD.
 The CPhil is conferred upon successful advancement.
 Students may also be eligible for the MA upon advancement, if no previous graduate degrees have been awarded in the same field.

 Students whose preparation for the qualifying examinations or whose performance during the course of the qualifying examinations is deemed unsatisfactory, will not be permitted to continue in the graduate program.

 The department requires that each PhD student participate in apprentice teaching before the completion of the degree; the minimum amount required is equivalent to the duties expected of a half-time teaching assistant for three academic quarters.
 This teaching involves conducting, with the guidance and support of a supervising professor, discussion sections and related activities in a variety of undergraduate courses.
 Academic credit is granted for the training given under the apprentice teaching program.

-The only grading option for literature graduate courses is Satisfactory/Unsatisfactory (S/U).
+The only grading option for literature graduate courses is a letter grade.
 Upper-division undergraduate courses must be taken for a letter grade; students must receive a grade of A to maintain acceptable graduate status and continuation of funding.

 Students must be advanced to candidacy by the tenth quarter of study.
 Departmental normative time is six years.
 Total registered time at UC San Diego cannot exceed eight years.